Muscat and Oman: Background

-The expelling of the Portuguese colonizers happened during the Yaruba Imams era in the 17th century.
-The Yaruba Imams later succeeded in driving out the Portuguese colonizers from east Africa and established a maritime empire that extended its powers to the Persian Gulf and Zanzibar.
-The Yaruba dynasty later lost power to the Persian colonizers.
-In 1749, the Persian colonizers were defeated by the elected Imam Ahmad bin Said.
-The British empire was keen to dominate southeast Arabia to curb the influence of other European powers and to weaken the Omani Empire in the 18th century.
+Although there was a Portuguese presence in the region, the Yaruba imams expelled them in the 17th century.
+The imams later expanded their own maritime empire to the Persian Gulf and Zanzibar, expelling the Portuguese from the wider region, before falling to the Persians.
+Persian hegemony in Muscat and Oman was ended in 1749 by a defeat at the hands of the elected Imam Ahmad bin Said.
+The British Empire was keen to dominate southeast Arabia to curb the influence of other European powers and to weaken the Omani Empire in the 18th century.
 The British empire thus backed the Albusaidi Sultans of Muscat that came to power in the second half of the 18th century.
 The British empire established a series of treaties with the Sultans with the objective of increasing British political and economic influence over Muscat.
 The Sultanate eventually became increasingly dependent on British loans and political advice.

-Historical differences always existed between the more secular, rich, seafaring coastal Sultanate of Muscat and the tribes of the interior.
-Though the inland territories were under nominal control of the Sultans of Muscat, they were in practice run by tribal leaders and the conservative Imams of Oman, practitioners of the Ibadi sect of Islam.
+Historical differences always existed between the rich, seafaring coastal Sultanate of Muscat and the tribes of the interior.
+Though the inland territories were under nominal control of the Sultans of Muscat, they were in practice run by tribal leaders and the Imams of Oman, practitioners of the Ibadi sect of Islam.

 The Sultanate of Muscat possessed a powerful naval force, which enabled the creation of a maritime empire dating from the expulsion of the Portuguese in 1650 through the 19th century, at times encompassing modern Oman, the United Arab Emirates, southern Balochistan, and Zanzibar and the adjacent coasts of Kenya, Tanzania and Mozambique.
 The Sultanate of Muscat also engaged in a very lucrative slave trade across east Africa.